English | Français

 Stress, anxiety, phobias, panic

-If you are looking for a faster way to winnow away your piled-up stress, anxiety, and other unpleasant feelings, you've come to the right place!
+If you are looking for a quicker way to winnow away your piled-up stress, anxiety, and other unpleasant feelings, you've come to the right place!

-Most people have an innate tendency to think logically and rationally and behave thoughtfully as long as intense feelings don't interfere.
-Whether emotional or somatic (physical), when they manifest, intense feelings tend to alter the state of mind, which can disrupt or even take control of thinking and decision-making processes.
+Most people have an innate tendency to think logically and rationally and to behave thoughtfully, as long as strong feelings do not interfere.
+Whether emotional or somatic (physical), when they manifest, feelings tend to alter the state of mind, which can disrupt or even take control of thinking and decision-making processes.

-So, you can find yourself ruminating on negative or absurd thoughts and end up getting overwhelmed by these thoughts.
-Thus, you can easily slip into a vicious cycle where your rebellious negative thoughts will trigger even more unpleasant feelings, which, if neglected, can end up altering your thoughtful thoughts and decisions, taking control of your life, poisoning your existence, and pushing you to despair.
+This is how you can find yourself unwittingly ruminating on negative or absurd thoughts and end up being overwhelmed by these thoughts.
+So, you can easily slip into a vicious circle where your rebellious negative thoughts will trigger even more unpleasant feelings, which, if neglected, can end up altering your thoughtful line of thinking and decision-making, taking control of your life, and end up poisoning your existence and pushing you to despair.

 Although academic definitions of stress, anxiety, trauma, and other emotions vary widely from a psychiatric, psychological, and naturopathic perspective, the common perception is that the above concepts describe states of mind due to unpleasant emotional feelings reflected by the brain's cognitive functions.
-Stress, anxiety, and emotional trauma don't necessarily reside in your brain!
-When you feel emotionally traumatized, what is hurt are most likely those non-cognitive aspects of your mind, not your brain!
+Stress, anxiety and emotional trauma do not reside in the intentionally and directly controllable areas of your brain!
+When you feel emotionally hurt, what is hurt are most likely those non-cognitive aspects of your mind stored and managged by your limbic system, not your rational brain!
 Your brain's cognitive function analyzes the traumas embedded in your subconscious mind as bodily feelings, gives them cognitive meaning, and reflects them as mental perceptions of your emotional feelings - commonly called emotions.

 Although in everyday conversations, the words “fear,” “stress,” and “anxiety” seem to be interchangeable, these words do not have the same semantic or academic value.
 For clarity and academic rigor, I must say that even though they all describe fearful feelings, “fear,” “stress,” and “anxiety” are different emotions with significantly different neurobiologies.
 Your brain knows perfectly well if you are afraid as a reaction to a real danger or if your fear is induced by recalling a bad memory or imagining a future threat.
 You will feel afraid when you recall a traumatic unhealed event, not because a sudden mental confusion will make you mistakenly assume that those past events are happening in the present, but because evoking the memories of a disturbing past event will trigger the emotional feelings related to that moment, feelings that you experience at the very moment you recall your past event.